thagreatest/alx-low_level_programming/0x18-dynamic_libraries/README.md

-Readme for the dynamic libraries
+this is the readme for the dynamic libraries
+Doing it for the second time